SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 <i>As if mocking me, the sky darkens and begins to dump precipitation upon me.
 The air is cold, but not cold enough, and clumps of damp, wet snow flutter around me.
 Even a drop of water is a danger to my mechanical form, and I know I should stop.
 I should find shelter.
 I should wait for the storm to pass.
 But I am so close and I am so tired.
 I keep going.</i>

-<i>The sidewalks become slippery, so I am forced to minimize my stride to keep steady over the icy cement.
+<i>The sidewalks had become slippery, so I am forced to minimize my stride to keep steady over the icy cement.
 The snow keeps the humans from venturing outside, and for that, I am grateful.
 I cannot be deterred, not now.
 If anyone does try to stop me, I plot, I could get out my guns.
 I had never yet used them and wasn't even sure they worked, but that is what I decided I would do.
 I would shoot them dead.</i>

 <i>My pace is glacial but I am still moving forward.
 I don't really know how much longer I have but I am not worried about it.
 Even without the snowstorm, these streets are desolate, dotted with shuttered warehouses, overgrown brownfields, and the chop shops that stood as graveyards for abandoned automobiles.</i>